-As far as looks go, you can find ultra realistic wood looks in both laminate and vinyl.
+As far as looks go, you can find ultra-realistic wood looks in both laminate and vinyl floors.
 The feel?
 That is a different story.
 Laminate, when installed poorly, can also create a hollow, empty sound which can be a deal breaker for many homeowners.

 Most laminate is installed as a “floating floor” which means you don’t need any glue, tape, etc. – you just lay it right on top of your existing floor, making it super DIY friendly.

 Related content >> How to Install Laminate Flooring

 Vinyl, on the other hand, ranges and has several installation types including peel & stick, glue down, floating and loose lay, at varying difficulties.
 If you are gluing down, it will definitely be more challenging than laminate.

 Related content >> How to Install Vinyl Flooring: 3 Methods

 Laminate is great for places that won’t see a lot of moisture.
 Full bathrooms and basements prone to leaks and flooding are not recommended for traditional laminate flooring.
 Kitchens are okay, but the floor will need to be treated more carefully when it comes to spills.
 Water-resistant laminate floors are better for these areas, but even those are still not as resistant to moisture as vinyl.